 2.3.
 Propulsion of the impactor

-The impactor may either be secured to a carriage (moving barrier) or form part of a pendulum.
+The impactor shall be secured to a carriage (moving barrier).

 2.4.
-Special provisions applicable where a moving barrier is used
+Provisions for a moving barrier test

 2.4.1.
 If the impactor is secured to a carriage (moving barrier) by a restraining element, the latter must be rigid and be incapable of being deformed by the impact; the carriage shall at the moment of impact be capable of moving freely and no longer be subject to the action of the propelling device.

 2.4.2.
-The velocity of the impact shall be between 48.0 km/h and 52.0 km/h.
+The velocity of the impact shall be 50.0 ± 2.0 km/h.

 2.4.3.
 The aggregate mass of carriage and impactor shall be 1,100 ± 20 kg.

 2.5.
-Special provisions applicable where a pendulum is used

-2.5.1.
-The distance between the centre of the impacting surface and the axis of rotation of the pendulum shall not be less than 5 m.

-2.5.2.
-The impactor shall be freely suspended by rigid arms rigidly secured to it.
-The pendulum so constituted shall be substantially incapable of being deformed by the impact.

-2.5.3.
-Arresting gear shall be incorporated in the pendulum to prevent any secondary impact by the impactor on the test vehicle.

-2.5.4.
-At the moment of impact, the velocity of the centre of percussion of the pendulum shall be as defined in paragraph 2.4.2.

-2.5.5.
-The reduced mass "mr" at the centre of percussion of the pendulum is defined as a function of the total mass "m", of the distance "a"* between the centre of percussion and the axis of rotation, and of the distance "1" between the centre of gravity and the axis of rotation, by the following equation:

-mr=m1a

-2.5.6.
-The reduced mass "mr" shall be 1,100 ± 20 kg.
+General Provisions on the mass and velocity of the impactor

+If the test has been conducted at an impact velocity higher than those prescribed in paragraph 2.4.2. and the vehicle has met the requirements prescribed, the test shall be considered satisfactory.

 2.6.
-General Provisions on the mass and velocity of the impactor

-If the test has been conducted at an impact velocity higher than those prescribed in paragraphs 2.4.2. and 2.5.4. and/or with a mass greater than those prescribed in paragraphs 2.4.3. or 2.5.6. and the vehicle has met the requirements prescribed, the test shall be considered satisfactory.

-2.7.
 State of vehicle under test

-2.7.1.
-The vehicle under test shall either be fitted with all the normal components and equipment including in its unladen kerb weight or be in such condition as to fulfil this requirement so far as the components and equipment of concern to the passenger compartment and the distribution of the weight of the vehicle as a whole, in running order, are concerned.
+2.6.1.
+The vehicle under test shall either be fitted with all the normal components and equipment including in its unladen mass or be in such condition as to fulfil this requirement so far as the components and equipment of concern to the passenger compartment and the distribution of the weight of the vehicle as a whole, in running order, are concerned.

-2.7.2.
-The fuel tank shall be filled to at least 90 per cent of its capacity either with a liquid having density close to that of the fuel normally used.
-All other systems (break-fluid, header tanks, radiator, etc.) may be empty.

-The fuel tank shall be filled to at least 90 per cent of its capacity either with fuel or with a non-inflammable liquid having a density and a viscosity close to those of the fuel normally used.
+2.6.2.
+The tank for liquid fuel shall be filled to at least 90 per cent of its capacity either with fuel or with a non-inflammable liquid having a density and a viscosity close to those of the fuel normally used.
 All other systems (brake-fluid header tanks, radiator, Selective Catalytic Reduction reagents, etc.) may be empty.

-This requirement does not apply to hydrogen fuel tanks.
+The compressed hydrogen storage system(s) and enclosed spaces of compressed hydrogen-fuelled vehicles shall be prepared in accordance with paragraph 3. of Annex 4.

-2.7.3 The parking brake is disengaged and the transmission/gear lever is in neutral.
+2.6.3 The parking brake is disengaged and the transmission/gear lever is in neutral.

-2.7.4.
+2.6.4.
 If the manufacturer so requests, the following derogations shall be permitted: